AdobeDocs/experience-platform.en/help/privacy-service/ui/user-guide.md

 <!-- Incorrect screenshot added so that it passes validation Delete job-search.png / update screenshots: -->
 ![The Privacy Console Job Request section with the search field highlighted.](../images/user-guide/job-search.png)

 Alternatively, use the search button to perform a privacy job query that spans a particular date range.
 This action returns all the privacy jobs submitted by your organization during the given time frame.
 Select the **[!UICONTROL Requested on]** dropdown menu to choose a start and finish date for the query.
-The search feature when used with the [!UICONTROL Requested on] option only displays job requests that were submitted between your chosen date ranges.
+The available options include [!UICONTROL Today], [!UICONTROL Last 7 Days], [!UICONTROL Last 2 Weeks], [!UICONTROL Last 30 Days], or [!UICONTROL Custom].
+When used with the [!UICONTROL Requested on] option, the search feature only displays job requests that were submitted between your chosen date ranges.

 <!-- Delete job-search.png / update screenshot below: -->